 Delays in posting payments can artificially inflate your accounts receivable and obstruct the true insight of your business financials.
 In times like these, it’s more critical than ever to understand the financial effect this could have on your business.
 Although we all strive for 100% electronic remittance rates, there are still enough payers that have not adopted these services to send paper EOBs.
 Now is the time to reconcile all that paperwork and batch it for posting.

-If your paper remittances have yet to be scanned, we suggest one of two options: first, if you have a portable or easily-moved scanner and one or two trusted employees that you feel comfortable giving paper remittances to take home, you can ask employees to inventory the remittances, then scan and batch them for posting.
-Afterwards, be sure the paper documents are returned to the practice for storage/shredding.
+If your paper remittances have yet to be scanned, we suggest one of two options: first, if you have a portable or easily moved scanner and one or two trusted employees that you feel comfortable giving paper remittances to take home, you can ask employees to inventory the remittances, then scan and batch them for posting.
+Afterward, be sure the paper documents are returned to the practice for storage/shredding.

 If that’s not an option, you could bring in one employee once or twice a week to an isolated part of the office and have them scan all paper remittances to upload as batches.